 Test 7: West Didsbury Test Centre- PASS!

+It took me 7 times!
 Unfortunately, It’s not just the time spent on tests and the disappointment that you can sometimes face from repeatedly failing - it’s also a huge financial commitment!
 I mean think about it, given the fact that it’s £62 per test plus around £50 for 2 hours of my driving instructor’s time - times that by 7 and that’s a whopping £784 (and that doesn’t including drowning my sorrows with all the consolatory Nando’s or ASOS hauls either).
 That being said, I didn’t want the hefty investment I’d already made into becoming a driver to go to waste- I was in way too deep and had to see this through now!

 I think the key to keeping motivated in the face of setbacks was trying not to compare yourself to others, which when it comes to driving is pretty difficult.
 Everyone seemed to have an opinion on my driving journey and the constant fails, and it can be hard to separate fact from fiction.
 I know what it’s like when everyone around you seems to be doing better, getting through their lessons faster and passing with no trouble at all.
 But the truth is, a test situation where you are in control of a moving vehicle is really nerve-wracking for a lot of people and that’s okay – not everyone passes first time!

+You have no idea how happy I was to hear this!
 Your older sister that only needed 20 lessons and passed first time with little to no minors, your ‘Jay from the Inbetweeners’ friend that was just ‘a total natural’ and only required 10 minutes with their instructor before they declared that they simply had ‘nothing else left to teach them’.
 Your eye-rolling colleague at work telling you how it’s ‘no big deal’ and that they don’t understand how people can find them so difficult and nerve-wracking because ‘all you have to do is drive.’
 Like it’s that easy!

 The truth is, everyone’s learner driver journey is different, there’s no right or wrong number of lessons or set amount of time before you should be ready for your practical test.
 What motivated me in the end was not only doing it for myself - but proving everyone else wrong who thought that I should give up altogether when it had gotten to the third or fourth time failing.